dotnet/aspire/src/Components/README.md

 - When component is built around `ABC` client library, it should contain the client library name in its name.
 Example: `Aspire.ABC`.
 - When given client library is just one of many libraries that allows to consume given service, the names that refer to component need to be specific, not generic.
 Example: Npgsql is not the only db driver for PostgreSQL database, so the extension method should be called `AddNpgsql` rather than `AddPostgreSQL`.

-## Configuration
+## Public API

+- Each component should have an `AddXXX` extension method extending `IHostApplicationBuilder`
+    - Consider adding support for [keyed DI](https://learn.microsoft.com/dotnet/core/whats-new/dotnet-8#keyed-di-services), if applicable.
+    - A component can have more APIs, if necessary, but it is an explicit goal of Aspire Components to **not** wrap the underlying client library's APIs in new, convenient, higher-level APIs.
 - Each component should provide it's own public and `sealed` `Settings` type.
   > [!NOTE]
-  > This type does not use the name `Options` because it is not an `IOptions`. `IOptions` objects can be configured through dependency injection.
+  > This type does not use the name `Options` because it is not an [IOptions](https://learn.microsoft.com/dotnet/core/extensions/options). `IOptions` objects can be configured through dependency injection.
 These settings need to be read before the DI container is built, so they can't be `IOptions`.
 - The settings type name should be unique (no generic names like `ConfigurationOptions`), don't contain an `Aspire` prefix and follow the client-lib name.
 Example: when a component wraps an `ABC` client library, the component is called `Aspire.ABC` and the settings type is called `ABCSettings`.

+## Configuration

 - When a new instance of the settings type is created, its properties should return the recommended/default values (so when they are bound to an empty config they still return the right values).
 - Settings should be bound to a section of `IConfiguration` exposed by `IHostApplicationBuilder.Configuration`.
 - Each component should determine a constant configuration section name for its settings under the `Aspire` config section.